Learn about the neighborhoods, restaurants, museums, and shops that make this New York City’s most exciting borough.More

-Eilat, a city of about 50,000, is now Israel's prototypical "sun-and-fun" destination, with over 60 hotels to choose from, and its relaxed cadences depart from the usual Israeli bustle.
-But its strategic location as a crossroads between Asia and Africa has given it a long place in history.
-According to the Bible, the Children of Israel stopped here as they fled from Egypt into the Promised Land, and King Solomon kept his fleet in the area.
-Later, because of its position on a main trade and travel route, Eilat was conquered by every major power: the Romans, Byzantines, Arabs, Crusaders, Mamluks, Ottoman Turks, and, most recently, the British, whose isolated police station, called Umm Rash Rash (headquarters of their camel corps), was the first building in modern-day Eilat.
-When David Ben-Gurion visited in 1935, he envisioned an international port here, and in 1945 Shimon Peres, today president of Israel, led a camel trek to the area.
-"Shards of coral and beautiful large seashells are scattered on the shore," he reported.
-"A gulf with a natural port pleads for life."
+Eilat, a city of about 50,000, is now Israel's prototypical "sun-and-fun" destination.
+But its strategic location as a crossroads between Asia and Africa has long given it a place in history.
+Because of its position on a main trade and travel route, Eilat was conquered by every major power: the Romans, Byzantines, Arabs, Crusaders, Mamluks, Ottoman Turks, and, most recently, the British, whose isolated police station, called Umm Rash Rash (headquarters of their camel corps), was the first building in modern-day Eilat.

-Most travelers are persuaded that Eilat's natural assets more than make up for its undistinguished architecture and overdevelopment.
+Most travelers agree that Eilat's natural assets more than make up for its undistinguished architecture and overdevelopment.
 For wherever you are in Eilat, a glance eastward presents you with the dramatic sight of the granite mountain range of Edom, whose shades of red intensify toward evening, culminating in a crimson sunset blaze over the Red Sea.
-This incongruous name for a body of water that's brilliantly turquoise along the shore is the result of a 17th-century typographical error by an English printer: in setting the type for an English translation of a Latin version of the Bible, the printer left out an e and thus Reed Sea became Red Sea.
-The name was easily accepted because of the sea's red appearance at sunset.